-Time-series data is emerging everywhere, from IoT sensors and industrial machines, to transportation and logistics, to devops and monitoring, to finance.
-We have found that many users start by storing their time-series data in a relational database, but then, once their data reaches a certain scale, give up its query power and ecosystem by migrating to some NoSQL or “modern” time-series architecture.
-Yet this “SQL or scale” tradeoff is a false narrative: we’ve built an efficient, scale-out time-series database engineered up from PostgreSQL.
+Time series data is emerging everywhere, from IoT sensors and industrial machines to transportation and logistics to DevOps and monitoring to finance.
+Many users start by storing their time series data in a relational database, but, once their data reaches a certain scale, they give up its query power and ecosystem by migrating to some NoSQL or “modern” time series architecture.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com